 When Medical Malpractice Causes Spinal Cord Injuries and Paralysis

-Serving injured clients and their families in and around Nashville, Knoxville and Hendersonville
+Serving injured clients and their families in and around Nashville, Clarksville and Hendersonville

 The human spine is paradox of strength and vulnerability.
 It possesses the strength to lift more than its body's weight, but at the same time the structures are delicate and susceptible to injury.
 Acting as the pathway between the body and the brain, when the spine is damaged those messages and impulses are interrupted leaving no pathway for the messages from the brain to direct the movement and function of the limbs and organs.
 Sometimes paralysis occurs after an accident where blunt force trauma caused injury to the head, neck or spine.
 But paralysis can also be a result of medical negligence in the health care setting.
 A person who awakens to discover they have been paralyzed after a botched surgery may be filled with a combination of fear and rage and wonder how they will go on with their life when they are unable to move.